 By the way, the amount which gets paid out depends on the insurer.

-- Hollard Life offers a free family funeral benefit which also ‘advances’ R40, 000 of your life insurance amount upon the death of the insured.
+- Hollard Life offers a free family funeral benefit which also ‘advances’ R40,000 of your life insurance amount upon the death of the insured.
 The nice thing here is that this benefit kicks in from day one.
 Hollard Life also pays an amount for your spouse and children which isn’t an ‘advance’ of your life cover.
-In other words, it’s a whole seperate benefit in their instance.
+In other words, it’s a whole separate benefit in their instance.

 Death claims take a bit longer and it varies from company to company.